-STRENGTH LIES IN DIVERSITY
+STRENGTH THROUGH DIVERSITY

-Arp-Hansen Hotel Group offers ac¬commodation to suit every taste and travel budget, whether you are seeking the luxury of a heritage royal lodge or dreaming of the romance of Nyhavn Canal – or whether you crave the amenities of a contemporary hotel with panoramic skyline views.
+Arp-Hansen Hotel Group offers accommodation to suit every taste and travel budget, whether you are seeking the luxury of a heritage royal lodge, dreaming of the canalside romance of Nyhavn Canal with its old wooden schooners, or crave the amenities of an ultramodern hotel with panoramic skyline views.

-In the summer of 2006, the Arp-Hansen Hotel Group entered a whole new era with its first newly constructed hotel, Copenhagen Island, which is designed by the renowned Danish studio Kim Utzon Architects.
+In the summer of 2006, Arp-Hansen Hotel Group entered a whole new era with our first newly constructed hotel, Copenhagen Island, designed by the renowned Danish architect Kim Utzon.
 As the name implies, the hotel is constructed on its very own manmade island by the Copenhagen waterfront.

 The hotel is contemporary and spectacular, offering luxurious amenities and interiors that speak to the imagination.
 As the name suggests, the hotel is inspired by one of the world’s oldest amusement parks, the magical universe of the nearby Tivoli Gardens.